ace97/portfolio/content/pages/index.md

   - type: HeroSection
     title: 'Hi, my name is Anirudh.
 I enjoy solving problems and working with data.'
     subtitle: >-
-      I'm currently a Data Analyst working with healthcare data and impacting the lives of millions.
+      I'm currently a Data Analyst at IQVIA working with healthcare data and impacting the lives of millions.
     actions:
       - type: Button
         label: Contact me